Fraud Blocker

 SHARE THIS ARTICLE

 A tree falling on a home is a pretty nightmare-ish scenario.
-Within minutes, you go from living your life to panicking about injury, property damage, and—if the tree that fell came from your property—liability.
+Within minutes, you go from living your life to panicking about injury, property damage, and possible liability.

-Thankfully, in many cases, your Manitoba home insurance will cover fallen trees.
-But filing a claim isn’t a no-brainer because there are insurance exclusions.
-And, often, the cost of removing the tree and repairing any damage out of pocket is cheaper than paying your deductible.
+Thankfully, in many cases, your Manitoba home insurance policy will cover the damage caused by fallen trees.
+But filing a claim might not always be in your best interest because there may be insurance exclusions on your policy.
+You’ll also want to weigh the options of filing a claim, because the cost of removing a tree and repairing damage out of pocket may be more affordable than paying your deductible (and possibly losing valuable claims-free premium discounts on your policy!).

-In this post, we’ll help you understand what’s covered, what’s not, and whether or not your fallen tree claim is worth filing a claim for.
+So, read on, to understand what’s covered, what’s not, and if a fallen tree claim is worth filing.

 In A Rush For Answers?
 Reach Out!

 If a tree has already fallen on your home—or you just don’t want to do any more googling—get in touch with us.
-Our Insurance Consultants will get you the answers you need faster than the internet will.
+Our Insurance Consultants will get you the answers you need for your unique situation.

 Skip To The Answers You Need Most

-In most cases, home insurance will protect your home and any other structures on your property–like a fence or a shed–against specific causes of loss.
-In insurance, we call these “perils”)
+Home insurance policies are meant to protect your home and other structures on your property— like a fence or shed—against specific causes of loss.
+In insurance, we call these “perils.”

 Covered perils are typically things like damage caused by a wind or snowstorm.

-What Home Insurance Covers When a Tree Falls
+What Does Home Insurance Cover When A Tree Falls On Your Property?

-If a tree falls on your property and your claim is covered, home insurance will pay to repair:
+When youu submit a claim for a tree falling on your property, if covered, your home insurance policy will typically pay to repair:

 • Your home;